tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

-On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory before you engage with Matt's content.
+On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory before you engage with Refold's content.
+It will enable you to distinguish hardcore advice from advice for general audience.

 Don't get me wrong though,
 listening to mattvsjapan is still a thousand times better